 Cost of travelling?
 Well Russia is both dirt cheap and incredibly overpriced.
 One thing (say a bottle of vodka) might cost you next to nothing while another thing (say an mp3 player) might cost twice as much as everywhere else.
 So it depends on how you like to travel how much you'll spend.

 Hotels?
-Sorry I cant remember where I stayed, Im sure if you do a websearch you'll get an idea, try and make sure your hotel is close to the underground though, cabs are bloody expensive and black cabs might scare you. over 10 years ago
+Sorry I cant remember where I stayed, Im sure if you do a websearch you'll get an idea, try and make sure your hotel is close to the underground though, cabs are bloody expensive and black cabs might scare you. about 11 years ago

 Thanks for that!

 So how much would i need to budget for to spend say 2 weeks in Russia...?
 Would it be the same as holidaying in Europe?

 What is the best airline to fly with..
 I have been looking online and it is quite expensive.
-Emirates seem to be the cheapest however as it has a stopover in Dubai ..it is a 25hr flight! over 10 years ago
+Emirates seem to be the cheapest however as it has a stopover in Dubai ..it is a 25hr flight! about 11 years ago

 Sorry I cant really help you with either of those answers, when I went there I went via bus from Finland.